Enhancing the HABIT

 Dr. Amrit Bhatti, a Research Assistant, School of Dentistry, University of Leeds, shares how the team have been consulting with local families through WhatsApp to shape their oral health materials for Health Visitors

-University of Leeds to improve oral health for 0-3s in Bowling, Barkerend, Bradford Moor and Little Horton by delivering their "Enhancing the HABIT project.
+The University of Leeds have been funded to improve oral health for 0-3s in Bowling, Barkerend, Bradford Moor and Little Horton by delivering their 'Enhancing the HABIT' project.

 An online resource with lots of hints, tips, fun activities and advice to support good oral health in 0-5s.